xigh/rs8086/README.md

 ## For the curious

-I started this project because I was curious how the 8086 worked, and I wanted to see how far I could get with emulating it in Rust.
+I started this project because I was curious how the 8086/80186/80286 cpus worked, and I wanted to see how far I could get with emulating it in Rust.

-It does not rely on any external libraries, all the logic is implemented in Rust (except for logging of course).
+It does not rely on any external libraries, all the logic is implemented in Rust (except for tracing functions of course).

 It is expected to come with a lot of bugs at the beginning.
 If you want to contribute, please do so, but keep in mind that I'll work on it everyday it will change a lot even if it will take some time to reach a stable state.